What is the main source of law authorising this entity form?

 SpAs may be incorporated by a sole shareholder.

 There are no residency requirements for shareholders.
-However, each shareholder has to obtain a Chilean tax identification number and appoint an individual with domicile or residency in Chile as its representative before the Chilean tax authority for notification purposes.
+However, each shareholder must obtain a Chilean tax identification number and appoint an individual with domicile or residency in Chile as its representative before the Chilean tax authority for notification purposes.

 Minimum number of directors (or other applicable officers) and residency requirements